wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/security.rst

 - `XSStrike <https://github.com/s0md3v/XSStrike>`_ - automated tool to check that your application is not vulnerable to ``xss`` errors
 - `docker-bench <https://github.com/docker/docker-bench-security>`_ - a script that checks for dozens of common best-practices around deploying Docker containers in production
 - `lynis <https://cisofy.com/lynis/>`_ - a battle-tested security tool for systems running Linux, macOS, or Unix-based operating system
+- `trivy <https://github.com/knqyf263/trivy>`_ - a simple and comprehensive vulnerability scanner for containers

 But, even after all you attempts to secure your application, it **won't be 100% safe**.
 Do not fall into this false feeling of security.